DenishaDobariya/Movie_Management/README.md

-# Movie Management System with Image Upload
+# Movie Management System with Image Upload :
+# Description :
+The Movie Management System is a web application that allows users to manage a collection of movies with CRUD functionality (Create, Read, Update, Delete).
+Built using Node.js, Express.js, MongoDB, and EJS, this application lets users add, view, edit, and delete movie details.
+It also integrates Multer for uploading and managing movie posters.

 # How to Download and Run the Project
 1. Clone the Repository :